arsaboo/beets-plexsync/README.md

 * `beet plexsearchimport`: allows you to import playlists based on Youtube search (results are returned in descending order of the number of views).
 Use the `-m` flag to specify the playlist name to be created in Plex, supply the search query with the `-s` flag, and use the `-l` flag to limit the number of search results.

-  For example, to import the top-20 songs by Taylor Swift, use the command `beet -v plexsearchimport -s "Taylor Swift" -l 20 -m "Taylor"`.
+  For example, to import the top-20 songs by Taylor Swift, use the command `beet plexsearchimport -s "Taylor Swift" -l 20 -m "Taylor"`.

+  You can also use this function to import the weekly jams and weekly exploration playlists from ListenBrainz into Plex.
+You will need to install and configure the [Listenbrainz plugin][listenbrainz_plugin_].
+To import the Listenbrainz playlists, use the command `beet plexplaylistimport --listenbrainz`.

 * `beet plexplaylistclear`: allows you to clear a Plex playlist.
 Use the `-m` flag to specify the playlist name to be cleared in Plex.